Listen.Up.People. - Podcast

 We’d also love to hear from you: contact the show at email@example.com.

 Host Dr. John Brekke, Frances G. Larson Professor of Social Work Research, is joined by Dr. Eric Rice, associate professor, and Lyn Morris, senior vice president of clinical operations at Didi Hirsch Mental Health Services, to take a deep dive into this growing public health crisis.
-Extended Content Coming Soon.
+Listen to Extended Content.